lbod/delite-tutorial-old/beginner.md

 <button onclick="element.value='Now sleeping!'; event.target.disabled=true">click to change title</button>
 ```

-And updating the template CSS `./BlogPost/css/BlogPost.css` to make it slightly more interesting to:
+And updating the template CSS `./BlogPost/css/BlogPost.css` to make it slightly more interesting too:

 ```css
 /* style for the custom element itself */